 No doubt we're in a drought.
 Since the last major statewide drought ended about five years ago, the winters of 2016-17 and 2018-19 were two of the wettest in recorded history.
 Unfortunately, the two winters that followed have been dry (2019-20) and critically dry (2020-21).
 Lack of precipitation in the Feather River watershed and below average snowpack in the Sierras have put a strain on our imported State Water Project supply.
-Locally, less than 10 inches of rain has fallen in our key watersheds.
-Lake Hennessey is at an abnormally low level this summer.
+Locally, less than 10 inches of rain fell in our key watersheds last winter.
+Lake Hennessey was at an abnormally low level this summer.
 In the drought of 2015 and 2016 our community reduced daily water usage by changing outside irrigation habits.
 We need to do it again.